Top Five Olympic Barbell Chest Exercises

 It is an exercise to work the chest, but especially the upper part of the pectoral and part of the deltoid.

-You can lean back to more specifically target the pectoral and not so much the delts, making it a great alternative to the incline bench press.
+You can lean back to target your pectorals rather than your delts, making it a great alternative to the incline bench press.

 Landmine crossovers